-Approximating π is a software implementation of a multi-channel electroacoustic composition by Clarence Barlow based on the sonification of the digits of π.
-It is based on the following series approximation:
+Approximating π is a computer music composition by Clarence Barlow that was based on the sonification of the digits of π.
+It derives various aspects of the composition from the following series approximation:

-Each channel approximates π at a different rate, all the channels together form a very specific harmonic series based on a formula involving π (more details in the program notes).
+Each channel approximates π at a different rate, all the channels together form a harmonic series based on a formula involving π).
 The whole piece is conceptualized such that it can be flexibly played on up to 16 A/V channels, and for any duration up to 1.5 years.
 The longest it has run till date is 2 hours, with 6-channels (6 monitors + 6 speakers).

-Approximating π was performed both as an art installation and in a concert setting using our implementation at the following venues:
+Approximating π was exhibited using our software implementation both as an art installation and in a concert setting at the following venues.

 Offshoots: With a little modification, this software was used to perform a spatialized rendition of Hector Berlioz’s Symphony Fantastique for a concert by graduate students of UCSB Music.